Natatisha/CarND-Advanced-Lane-Lines/README.md

 ### Processing the video
 Processing the video needs more complicated logic (which is encapsulated in `main.find_lane_on_video` function).
 As the video is the sequence of images, we can go farther than just using the same algorithm as for the pictures to find the road lanes.
 We can use the lane detected on the previous frame to improve line detection on the current frame.
 So the essential points of my video processing logic are:
-I’ve created `Line` and `Lane` classes to share the information between frames I’ve created (`Line` is taken from the lesson and modified).
+1. I’ve created `Line` and `Lane` classes to share the information between frames I’ve created (`Line` is taken from the lesson and modified).

-To define whether the lane was detected correctly and we can use this info for the next frame, class `Lane` contains `sanity_check` function which assumes, that the road lane is detected correctly if: lane width is about standard (3.2 meters) left and right lines are more or less parallel the lane curvature doesn’t differ much from the previous lane curvature the left and right lines positions haven’t changed much of the prior frame
+2. To define whether the lane was detected correctly and we can use this info for the next frame, class `Lane` contains `sanity_check` function which assumes, that the road lane is detected correctly if:
+ - lane width is about standard (3.2 meters)
+ - left and right lines are more or less parallel
+ - the lane curvature doesn’t differ much from the previous lane curvature
+ - the left and right lines positions haven’t changed much of the prior frame

 3. If the algorithm fails to detect lane which passes sanity check, we use fit from the last successfully detected lane for smoothing the results and avoiding road “jumping” from frame to frame.
 But this won’t work for too long, so if we fail to detect lane for 25 (`wait_steps`) frames in a row, we need to start over, perform sliding window search, etc. etc.

-You can check out the results of `project_video` processing below.
 ![Result video gif](writeup_images/project_video_result.gif)

 For challenge video, I’ve changed some parameters for conversion pixels to meters, because the lane is more narrow at this video, and it didn’t pass the sanity check for the line width with previous values.
 The results are far from perfect, but much better than just frame-after-frame processing.

-Harder challenge results are humiliating, so I won’t even create a gif for this video.
+Harder challenge results are just very sad :(

-To see all results check out [project_video.mp4](project_video.mp4), [challenge_video.mp4](challenge_video.mp4) and [harder_challenge_video.mp4](harder_challenge_video.mp4)
+To see all results check out [project_video.mp4](output_videos/project_video.mp4), [challenge_video.mp4](output_videos/challenge_video.mp4) and [harder_challenge_video.mp4](output_videos/harder_challenge_video.mp4)